adarshdwivedi123/interview_resources_Angular_java_FullStack/java_code/constructor/constructor.md

 #)Define Constructor

-#)A constructor is a special method  that haing same name as a class name
+#)A constructor is a special method  that having same name as a class name
 #)constructor is  used to initialize objects in java.
 constructor is called when object is created.
 #)constructor does not have any return type even void .